Week 5: Functions

 where \(r\) is the revenue and \(c\) is the cost.

-Create a function called profit_margin_pct that receives two parameters, revenue and cost, and returns the profit margin as a percentage.
+Create a function called profit_margin that receives two parameters, cost and revenue, and returns the profit margin as a percentage.
 The following companies would like to know how much profit margin they have made in the last year.
 Use the function to calculate the profit margin for each company.
 We use 10**9 for a billion.

 Company